Tirzepatide monograph · Evidence review

 Diarrhea — about 19% to 23%, versus roughly 8% on placebo1.
 Like nausea, it is dose-related and most common during titration.

-**Constipation — about 11% to 17%**, versus about 5% on placebo1.
-Notably, this one is more common at the *lower* doses in the label table — slowed gastric emptying cuts both ways.
+Constipation — about 11% to 17%, versus about 5% on placebo1.
+Notably, this one is more common at the lower doses in the label table — slowed gastric emptying cuts both ways.
+Because it stems from ongoing slowed motility rather than an acute reaction, it can persist and often needs active management; we cover why it happens and what relieves it in tirzepatide constipation: why it happens and how to get relief.

 Vomiting — about 8% to 13%, versus 2% on placebo, and it climbs with the dose1.